dojot/dojot/connector/mqtt/vernemq/k2v-bridge/README.md

 ### **Microservice SDK configurations**

-You can configure the Kafka Producer with variables from the Microservice SDK and librdkafka.
+You can configure the Kafka Consumer with variables from the Microservice SDK and librdkafka.
 For more details on these configurations, please read the [librdkafka official configuration guide](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md) and [Microservice SDK documentation](https://www.npmjs.com/package/@dojot/microservice-sdk).